 We combine Eqn. (\ref{eqn:MR}) and Eqn. (\ref{eqn:mD}) to form the proposed Maximal-Relevance-Minimal-Divergence (MRmD) criterion,

-The proposed MRmD criterion aims to find the optimal discretization scheme $\bm{\mathcal{D}}^*$ that maximizes the relevance of the discretized attributes with respect to the classification variable via the first term, and maximizes the generalization ability of the discretization scheme by minimizing the distribution discrepancy between the training data and validation data via the second term.
+{Given the discretization scheme $\bm{\mathcal{D}}$, each original feature $\bm{x}_j$ can be discretized into $A_j$ as in Eqn.~\eqref{eqn:A}, and then the mutual information $I(A_j;C)$ and JS divergence $D_{JS}(P^t(a_j)||P^v(a_j))$ can be estimated.} The proposed MRmD aims to find the optimal scheme $\bm{\mathcal{D}}^*$ that maximizes the relevance of discretized attributes with respect to the classification variable via the first term, and maximizes the generalization ability by minimizing the distribution discrepancy between training data and validation data via the second term.